komoleekag/weather-app/README.md

    - The app will display the current weather and a 5-day forecast.

 2. **Use Your Location**:
-   - Click the "Use My Location" button to automatically fetch weather data for your current location.
+   - Click the "Use My Location" button to fetch weather data for your current location automatically.

 3. **Toggle Temperature Units**:
    - Use the "Switch to Fahrenheit" button to toggle between Celsius and Fahrenheit.